Personal Data

 IP addresses can be linked back to specific devices and, through Internet service providers, to individuals.
 The Court of Justice of the EU has ruled that even dynamic IP addresses can constitute personal data when the entity holding them has the legal means to obtain identifying information from the ISP (Breyer v Bundesrepublik Deutschland 2016).
 In a research context, they should be treated as direct identifiers.

-Indirect identifiers: gender, age, education, job_title, income, plz, years_in_job
+Indirect identifiers: gender, age, education, income, plz, years_in_job

-Gender, age, education, job title, postal code, income, and years in job are indirect identifiers, since they cannot lead to idenitification of an individual on their own but may be linked with each other or external knowledge.
-When an attacker knows of a person who participated in the study and knows their job title, they could identify the person in the data.
+Gender, age, education, postal code, income, and years in job are indirect identifiers, since they cannot lead to the identification of an individual on their own, but may be linked with each other or external knowledge.
+When an attacker knows of a person who participated in the study and knows their education level, they could identify the person in the data.

 Special category data: all pol\_ variables (political opinion), religion